 What does a normal day look like for you on a charter?

 Busy!.
 There are 4am starts.
 Making the fresh bread and pastries, then into prep and breakfast service.
 Then I work with my sous chef with crew food, then back into lunch requirements.
 After that, it is back onto crew and guests etc. No two days are the same….. but I will say, it’s a late finish haha!!!

 What would you say is the most exciting thing about being a chef in the superyacht industry?

 The ever-changing routines.
 I hate when two days are the same, it bores me.
 With yachting, in all aspects, such as the locations, the ingredients and catering to the guest’s needs

 Do you have any advice for new yacht chefs coming into the industry who are self

 Yes, back yourself.
-But learn the basics of provisioning, be respectful of the onboard environment.
-Note
+But learn the basics of provisioning, and be respectful of the onboard environment.
+Note that it is different

 Do you have any advice for new yacht chefs coming into the industry from a restaurant background?

 Work under a great Head chef for at least 1 season.
 You may feel you know it all, but trust me you may know how to cook dishes with all bells and whistles.
 But, under pressure and with weather conditions, provisions turning up incorrectly or not at all etc.

 It can all put you in a spin, so learn from somebody that can teach you how to deal with these issues